Clerical philosophers: Louis de Bonald

 Louis de Bonald was of the same cloth as De Maistre.
-He buttressed the convictions of already-convinced reactionaries; attacked the Revolution for creating individualism and centralization in government; championed absolute monarchy and the Church as the only means of securing domestic tranquillity.
+He buttressed the convictions of already-convinced reactionaries; attacked the Revolution for creating individualism and centralization in government; championed absolute monarchy and the Church as the only means of securing domestic tranquility.
 He proposed restoring the mediaeval guild system to ensure the rights (and obligations) of every French social class.

 François-René de Chateaubriand

-François-René de Chateaubriand was an eloquent writer described as Rousseau in Catholic (black) dress, and is considered the first Romantic writer.
+François-René de Chateaubriand was an eloquent writer described as Rousseau in Catholic (black) dress and is considered the first Romantic writer.
 Although not reactionary per se, he accepted Revolutionary change, but not its social principles.
-He mingled new institutions with old memories, traditions with ideals of the ancien régime, so, in dressing the monarchic Restoration in Catholic trappings, he sought to the Bourbon Régime's stability via the people's devotion.
+He mingled new institutions with old memories, traditions with ideals of the ancien régime, so in dressing the monarchic Restoration in Catholic trappings, he sought to the Bourbon Régime's stability via the people's devotion.
 Moreover, Chateaubriand wrote Christian-themed novels, such as Atala and Genie du Christianisme (The Genius of Christianity).